Log in

 Goal: Invest more money.

-With more income, more savings, and less monthly debt.
+With more income, more savings, and less debt.

-With stocks I bought an S&P500 fund like VOO inside my retirement account and outside my retirement account (used a brokerage account).
+I bought an S&P500 stock fund like VOO inside my retirement account and outside my retirement account I invested using a brokerage account.

-It's the least expensive way I know to get property when you don't have a bunch of money up front (I sure didn't).
+It's the least expensive way I know to own 1, 2, 3+ properties when you don't have a bunch of money up front (and I sure didn't!).

 My Wealth Building Plan

-The stock market and real estate are the 2 most common ways people invest.
+The stock market and real estate are the 2 most common ways people build wealth.

 5. The After 9-5 Plan